 POINTS FOR HOSPITAL CANDIDATES.
 To the Editor of "The Nursing Record."

-MADAM,-As one of a Committee on the election of a Sister to a provincial Hospital, I should like to call attention to a little incident which I think might be of interest to some of your readers.
+MADAM,-As one of a Committee on the election of

+a Sister to a provincial Hospital, I should like to call attention to a little incident which I think might be of interest to some of your readers.
 Three candidates were appointed to come before the Committee for a personal interview; two of them had admirable certificates and extensive experience, the third was not nearly so highly qualified, but she was strongly recommended by persons in whom the Committee had great confidence.

-The first lady-one of the highly qualified-was called before us.
+The first lady-one of the highly qualified - was called before us.
 She answered our questions excellently, and seemed well up in the routine and method of a Hospital ward.
-But I could not help noticing that both her shoe laces were untied, and the ribbon bows in her bonnet were just hurriedly pinned together.
+But I could not help noticing that both her shoe laces were untied, and the ribbon bows in her bonnet were just hurried, and the hobon bows in her bonnet were just hurriedly pinned to-gether.
 In addition, there was a general atmosphere of untidiness about the dress which prejudiced several of us at the outset.
 When the second well-qualified candidate was asked for she had not arrived, although it was then five minutes later than the time we had appointed.

 So we called in the third.
 I have already said her certificates were not so good as those of the others.
 But the moment she came into the room we felt that she was the right person in the right place.
 So neat, so smart, so business-like.
-While not at all aggressive or imposing in her appearance, she gave us the impression-if you will pardon the somewhat slangy term-of being "on the spot" and ready to meet emergencies and difficulties in a calm, capable, and efficient manner.
+While not at all aggressive or imposing in her appearance, she gave us the imor imposing in her appearance, she gave us the im-pression-if you will pardon the somewhat slangy term-of being "on the spot" and ready to meet emergencies and difficulties in a calm, capable, and efficient manner.
 We appointed her.
-A minute after, the second highly-trained woman arrived-heated, flurried, and full of breathless excuses for being late.
+A minute after, the second highly-trained woman arrived - heated, flurried, and full of breathless excuses for being late.
 We didn't want that kind.
-We felt if she could not be "in time" when a post she had applied for, and presumably wished to gain, was to be given away, that she would not be punctual and orderly in the method of her ward.
+We felt if she could not be "in time" when a post she had applied for, and presumably wished to gain. was to be given away, presumably wished to gain, was to be given away, that she would not be punctual and orderly in the method of her ward.

 It remains to be seen whether we have done right in selecting a woman with more natural faculty and aptitude and less training, or whether we should have considered certificates and records before our own common-sense estimate of what best fits a woman for the authority and control of others.
-We judged that a woman who could not control herself on so important an occasion would not be the person to train

-Probationers and discipline others.
+We judged that a woman who could not control herself on so im-portant an occasion would not be the person to train Probationers and discipline others.

-Can any of your readers express an opinion as to our wisdom?
+Can any of your readers express an opinion as to our wisdom ?